-And finally...
+14.07 And finally...

 All that now remains is for you to start on Lesson 1.
-Put in the effort and there will always be someone to help you whether it is your colleagues, through your local Branch or perhaps the web-site discussion forum.
-But above all enjoy your learning.
+Put in the effort and there will always be someone to help you, whether it is via tutor feedback, attending a short course, your colleagues, through your local Branch or perhaps the website Discussion Forum.

+But above all enjoy your learning and do not be afraid to ask!

-Glossary of horological terms
+16 Glossary of horological terms

+See als o Brittons Horological dici tionary and FHS - Professional dictionary (fhs.swiss) .
 Addendum The portion of a gear tooth above the pitch circle diameter.
 American chuck See Collet.
 Anchor escapement A type of clock escapement in which the pallets can resemble an anchor.
 Also known as a recoil escapement.
 Annealing Reducing a metal to a softer state by heat treatment.
+See also tempering.
 Annular balance A plain uncut circular balance made of a single metal or alloy.
 Apparent solar time See Solar time.
-Arbor A spindle which carries a wheel and /or pinion or other component. e.g. centre arbor.
+Arbor A spindle which carries a wheel and/or pinion or other component e.g. centre arbor.
 Arc of vibration The length of the arc described by a pendulum or balance in making a swing from one extreme to the other.
 Called the semi-arc of vibration if measured from the centre of swing to one extreme.
 Arkansas stone A very fine grey/white coloured natural oilstone used for polishing hard metals.
-(Pronounced "Ar-can-sore".)
 Automatic watch A watch wound by the normal movements of the wearer, either in the pocket or on the wrist.
 Backlash Non-productive free movement between a screw and its nut (e.g. a feedscrew) or meshing gears.
 See also Shake.
 Balance spring The spring controlling the balance bringing it to its neutral position.
 Also called the hairspring.
 Generally a flat spiral in shape but may occasionally be a helical (cylindrical) shape.
 Balance The oscillating wheel which determines the time interval of each vibration of a watch or platform escapement.
 Also called the balance wheel.
-There are two generic types: an uncut balance which is usually mono-metallic, a cut balance which is usually bi-metallic and used where significant temperature compensation is needed.
+There are two generic types: 1) an uncut balance which is usually mono-metallic, 2) a cut balance which is usually bi-metallic and used where significant temperature compensation is needed.
 Banking A stop pin or stop block.
 In the lever escapement, the part against which the lever rests while the escapement is not actually in operation.
 It limits the travel of the lever.
 In a cylinder escapement a pin - the banking pin - in the balance rim which hits a banking pin beneath the cock.